Shoresh92/Shoresh92.github.io/index.md

 As a part of Lead Scoring project at Spreedly, I used feature importance of Random Forest (RF) to determine the important features that lead trial sign-ups to conversion.
 However, due to the lack of robustness and the fact that the results did not match the intuition from the domain knowledge, I decided to dig deeper into the problem where I learned about the extensive research on the RF' feature importance.
 This note, that I try to keep short, is a summary of the problem and a couple of solutions discussed in literature.

-Please note this is not an original writing as most of this post is a summary of the feature importance topic discussed in the three references below:
+Please note this post is a summary of the feature importance topic discussed in the three references below for future quick references.
 * [Beware Default Random Forest Importances](http://parrt.cs.usfca.edu/doc/rf-importance/index.html)
 * [Permutation importance: a corrected feature importance measure](https://academic.oup.com/bioinformatics/article/26/10/1340/193348)
 * [Bias in random forest variable importance measures: Illustrations, sources and a solution](https://link.springer.com/article/10.1186%2F1471-2105-8-25)